 • The most startling feature about Munnar is that it lies in the convergence of the three rivers Kundaly, Madhurapuzha and Nallathanni.
 The adventures available here are, horseback riding, cycling, mountaineering and many more to enjoy.

-• Another startling feature of this place is Eravikulam national park, where you can find the endangered species of cheap Lyrica australia (mountain goat).
+• Another startling feature of this place is Eravikulam national park, where you can find the endangered species of Nilgiri Tahr (mountain goat).
 You can also find Gaur, Langur, Lion-tailed macaque, and Elephants.

 • And of course, Athirapally Waterfall should be a must in your visit-list.

 People who read Ruskin Bond, knows the spectacular views of Missouri.
 Located 35 kilometres from Dehradun, Mussoorie is a picturesque hill station in Uttarakhand.
 The hill station is located at the foothills of the Garhawl Himalayan ranges, and is also known by its nickname “The Queen Of Hills”